^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mucopolysaccharidosis, type II - a recessive disease associated with the X-chromosome, resulting from a decrease in the activity of lysosomal idononate-2-sulfatase, which is involved in the metabolism of glycosaminoglycans.
-MPS II is characterized by progressive psychoneurological disorders, hepatosplenomegaly, cardiopulmonary disorders, bone deformities.
-To date, 2 cases of the disease in girls associated with the inactivation of the second, normal, X chromosome have been described.
+Mucopolysaccharidosis type II is an X-linked recessive disorder resulting from decreased activity of lysosomal iduronate-2-sulfatase, which is involved in the metabolism of glycosaminoglycans.
+MPS II is characterized by progressive psychoneurological disorders, hepatosplenomegaly, cardiopulmonary disorders, and bone deformities.
+To date, two cases of the disease in girls have been described, associated with inactivation of the second, normal, X chromosome.

 ICD-10 code